mehulagg/gitlab/doc/architecture/blueprints/container_registry_deployment/index.md

 Because of all these constraints, we decided to [freeze the development of new features](https://gitlab.com/gitlab-org/container-registry/-/issues/44) until we have a solution in place to overcome all these foundational limitations.

+## New Architecture

+To overcome all challenges described above, we started an effort to migrate the registry metadata (the list of blobs, repositories, and which manifest/layers are referenced/linked in each one of them) from the storage backend into a PostgreSQL database.

+The ultimate goal of the new architecture is to enable online garbage collection ([&2313](https://gitlab.com/groups/gitlab-org/-/epics/2313)), but once the database is in place, we will also be able to implement all features that have been blocked by the metadata limitations.
+The performance of the existing API should drastically increase as well.

+The introduction of a database will affect the registry architecture, as we will have one more component involved:

+``mermaid
+graph LR
+   C((Client)) -- HTTP request --> R(Container Registry) -- Upload/download blobs --> B(Storage Backend)
+   R -- Write/read metadata --> D[(Database)]
+``

+With a database in place, the registry will no longer use the storage backend to write and read metadata.
+Instead, metadata will be stored and manipulated on the PostgreSQL database.
+The storage backend will then be used only for uploading and downloading blobs.

+### Database

+For GitLab.com, the registry database will be on a separate dedicated cluster.
+For self-managed instances, the registry database should reside in the same instance as the GitLab database.
+Please see [#93](https://gitlab.com/gitlab-org/container-registry/-/issues/93) and [gitlab-com/gl-infra/infrastructure#10109](https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10109) for additional context.

+The design and development of the registry database adhere to the GitLab [database guidelines](https://docs.gitlab.com/ee/development/database/).
+Being a Go application, the required tooling to support the database will have to be developed, such as for running database migrations.

+Support for running *online* migrations is already supported by the registry CLI, as described in the [documentation](https://gitlab.com/gitlab-org/container-registry/-/blob/master/docs-gitlab/database-migrations.md).
+Apart from online migrations, [*post deployment* migrations](https://docs.gitlab.com/ee/development/post_deployment_migrations.html) are also a requirement to be implemented as outlined in [container-registry#220](https://gitlab.com/gitlab-org/container-registry/-/issues/220).

 ## Goals

 The priority is to be able to ship for GitLab.com on a regular basis with minimal manual intervention and delay.